Select therapeutic use:

-Triple therapy (w. amoxicillin + clarithromycin) or dual therapy (w. amoxicillin) for H. pylori eradication in duodenal ulcer disease.
+Triple therapy (w. amoxicillin + clarithromycin) or dual therapy (w. clarithromycin) for H. pylori eradication in duodenal ulcer disease.
 Short-term treatment of active benign gastric ulcer, active duodenal ulcer, erosive esophagitis (EE), symptomatic GERD.
 Maintenance of healing of EE.
 Pathological hypersecretory conditions.

 Proton pump inhibitor.